 - Ice water: for the crust.

-- Tapioca flour: this helps hold the filling together so it doesn't run everywhere.
+- Tapioca flour: this helps hold the blueberry filling together so it doesn't run everywhere.

-- Lemon juice, cinnamon, vanilla extract: lemon juice and a little cinnamon helps bring out the flavor of the sweet blueberries.
+- Lemon juice, cinnamon, vanilla extract: lemon juice and a little cinnamon help bring out the flavor of the sweet blueberries.

 - First make the crust adding dry ingredients to the bowl of a food processor and pulse to combine.
 Pulse in the cold, cubed coconut oil until you have a sand like mixture then add the yolk, ACV, and ice water.
 Once dough is coming together, transfer to a bowl and form a disk.
 Wrap in plastic wrap and place in the fridge for at least 30 minutes.